 - Failure to recognize a normal variant.

-What can patients do to reduce the risk of radiology diagnostic errors?
+What can you do to reduce your risk of radiology diagnostic errors?

 Because a diagnostic error can have devastating consequences, it is important to reduce your risk of this happening to you.
 I suggest the following: